alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 First we need to get the load of our instances.
-They all have names that start with the prefix `server`, so we get their instance ids and then the load for each one:
+They all have names that start with the prefix `server`, so we get their instance ids.
+Then we read the CPU load for each one and return the result in an array using `async`:

 ```
 function getInstanceLoads(callback) {